GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/00-bootstrap/README.md

   - copy the generated workflow file for the stage from the GCS output files bucket or from the local clone if enabled
     - for GitHub, place it in a `.github/workflows` folder in the repository root
     - for Gitlab, rename it to `.gitlab-ci.yml` and place it in the repository root
+    - for Source Repositories, place it in `.cloudbuild/workflow.yaml`

 <!-- TFDOC OPTS files:1 show_extra:1 -->
 <!-- BEGIN TFDOC -->